hikeventures/hikeventures.github.io/_posts/best/2014-03-06-best-windjackets.markdown

   - jackets
 layout: post
 ---
 To protect yourself agains cold winds on the trail you should pack a lightweight wind jacket into your backpack when you go hiking, backpacking, climbing, cycling, running or plan any other backcountry trip.
 A windbreaker does not need much space so you can easily store it in your backpack.
-Also make sure that you buy a hooded wind jacket and not a wind pullover.
+Also make sure that you buy a wind jacket with a hoodie.

 We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and we always [keep an eye on the market](http://www.hikeventures.com/ISPO-2016-interviews/) for better products which we could possibly take on our trips in the future.
-The links on this site contain affiliate links and the wind jackets below would be our choice if we were to buy a new wind jacket.
+The links on this site contain affiliate links.

 <hr>